SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - 13.06.2021 - Added beam for VIP, better fast reload (you can change which gun have fast reload or all guns can have it), added new commands
     - 13.06.2021 - Added HUD join/disconnect message and some little changes
     - 14.06.2021 - New VIP menu, some little changes
+    - 15.06.2021 - Added new protection from own grenades (flashbang, fire, grenade) for VIP
 ![ddisp](https://i.imgur.com/tsUFkXQ.png)
 ![ddisp](https://i.imgur.com/lLC8rNG.png)